 - interest in Buddhism and inner development which includes reading books by founder Tarthang Tulku, attending classes and discussion groups

-- being able to take responsibility independently for something you care about
+- being able to take responsibility independently for work tasks or community needs

 Room and Board